-The heart of the Magnocraft will be a propelling device named the "oscillatory chamber" described in volume 2.
+The heart of the Magnocraft will be a propelling device named the "oscillatory chamber" described in chapter F from volume 2.
 This device will be performing the function similar as the jet propulsor is performing in present aeroplanes.

 Independently from the Magnocraft of the first generation, in future Magnocraft of the second and third generations will also be build.
-Their descriptions are contained in further volumes of this monograph (see volumes 10 and 14).
+Their descriptions are contained in volumes 10 and 11.